LarsThunberg/SatelliteConfigurationFiles/README.md

 https://www.amsat.se/2020/11/12/satellite-memory-file-for-ic-705/

 ## IC-705_SatFrqMemGroup_RTSystemsFormat.csv
+Note!
+Old file, use "as is".
+I can not update RT System files by myself.
 Memory group file over satellite frequencies for Icom IC-705 and CS-705 software for the RT Systems software.
 More info at: https://www.amsat.se/2020/11/12/satellite-memory-file-for-ic-705/